MehdiChelh/virtual_dataframe/README.md

 This project is essentially a back-port of *Dask+Cudf* to others frameworks.
 We try to normalize the API of all frameworks.
+This project will *weave* your code with the selected framework, at runtime.